Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 <Lightbox src="/img/docs/building-a-dbt-project/billing-job-page.jpg" width="80%" title="View how many models are being built per month for a particular job by going to the 'Insights' tab in the 'Job details' page."/>

 Usage information is available to customers on consumption-based plans, and some usage visualizations might not be visible to customers on legacy plans.
 Any usage data shown in <Constant name="cloud" /> is only an estimate of your usage, and there could be a delay in showing usage data in the product.
-Your final usage for the month will be visible on your monthly statements (statements applicable to Team and Enterprise plans).
+Your final usage for the month will be visible on your monthly statements (statements applicable to Starter and Enterprise-tier plans).

 ## Plans and Billing